joprestes/qa-oraculo-requisitos/README-en.md

 -   ♿ **Accessibility (A11y) focus**, with scenarios based on WCAG guidelines.
 -   📊 **Interactive and sortable Test Case Table**, rendered with **Pandas**.
 -   📥 **Download Reports** in **Markdown** or **professionally formatted PDF**.
+- **📄 PDF Export:** Generate a professional and complete report in PDF format, featuring a cover page, header, footer, and formatted test cases.
+- **🚀 Azure DevOps Export:** Export test cases to an `.xlsx` file in the exact format required for bulk import into Azure Test Plans.
+The interface allows customizing the `Area Path` and `Assigned To` fields for compatibility with any project.
+- **🔄 Flexible Analysis Flow:** Control the application's workflow by choosing whether to generate the detailed test plan, and restart the entire process with the "Perform New Analysis" button for greater agility.

 ---